WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

+In line with industry standards and best practices, we assess the dataset using a variety of quality evaluation metrics.
+These metrics cover several aspects such as effectiveness, completeness, understandability, similarity, fluency, relevance, and security.
+Each aspect includes multiple secondary metrics to provide a comprehensive evaluation.

-In order to conduct a comprehensive, accurate, and efficient data quality evaluation, we conceptualize the process into three distinct stages: metric identification and definition, computation methods for these metrics, and determination of metric thresholds.
-To address these stages, we employ three disparate quality assessment methodologies: 1) Human Evaluation Method; 2) Quality Signal Evaluation Method; 3) Model Evaluation Method.
+To conduct a comprehensive, accurate, and efficient data quality evaluation, we employ three distinct methodologies: Human Evaluation, Quality Signal Evaluation, and Model Evaluation.
+These methods help us identify and measure the severity of data quality issues, and refine our evaluation and processing methods based on feedback from downstream model evaluations.

-\textbf{Human Evaluation Method:} Initially, given the large volume of Common Crawl data, ambiguous quality definitions, high subjectivity, and dispersed features, we extract a certain amount of data for multiple evaluators to identify 'bad samples'.
-Quality indicators are then abstracted from the characteristics of these identified bad samples.

-Subsequently, in order to enhance the likelihood of encountering bad samples during sampling, we randomly select a specific quantity (1 million) of data points to calculate the loss via LLMs.
-Based on the distribution of high, medium, and low loss values, we designate a certain number of data points (2000 each from high and low intervals, 1000 from the middle interval) for further human evaluation.

-\textbf{Quality Signal Evaluation Method:} To accurately and efficiently gauge the extent of data quality issues within the entire Common Crawl dataset, we have devised machine rules that are independent of the data cleaning stage.
-These rules automatically evaluate the proportion of poor-quality samples in the entire dataset based on the quality indicators identified through the Human Evaluation Method.
-We define this proportion as $X = \frac{A}{B}$, where $A$ represents the number of poor-quality samples, and $B$ denotes the total number of samples in the dataset.

-However, not all quality indicators can yield an accurate proportion of the entire dataset via machine rules, especially for complex issues such as texts containing leading or trailing promotional information.
-For these types of quality indicators, we estimate the proportion of poor-quality samples as $\tilde{X} = \frac{A'}{B'}$, where $A'$ is the number of poor-quality samples identified by Human Evaluation, and $B'$ is the total number of sampled instances.

-\textbf{Model Evaluation Method:} We have obtained the proportions of quality indicators through both human and machine methods, which serve to measure the severity of issues.
-However, determining what proportion is deemed serious or not requires an independent threshold for each quality indicator.
-We initially set these thresholds based on our experience, then update the signals and thresholds in response to feedback from downstream Model Evaluation.
-Firstly, we will use the 1B and 3B experimental models trained in Section \ref{subsec:data_utility_metric} for evaluation.
-In the Model Evaluation phase, we have designed a test dataset comprising approximately 600 prompts, spanning over 20 types in both Chinese and English.
-We then conduct a comprehensive assessment of the model-generated content using both subjective evaluation and Quality Signal Evaluation.
-This process allows us to explore the impact of data quality issues on model performance, thereby facilitating updates to the quality indicators and thresholds within our quality standards.

 The current Data Quality Evaluation employs three distinct methods.
 Should all evaluations satisfy the quality requirement threshold, the dataset is deemed to be of high quality.
 Conversely, if this standard is not met, we proceed to optimize the data process and re-evaluate until the data quality threshold requirements are fulfilled.
 The comprehensive workflow of the Data Quality Evaluation process is depicted in Figure \ref{fig:quality-eval}.